-In AY 2017-2018, the target was again met with 100% of candidates passing.
+In AY 2018-2019, the target was again met with 100% of candidates passing.
 Candidates showed that they can plan and implement a lesson based on differentiation of content and process in teaching the gifted.
-Candidates again were required to use two to three concepts for differentiating content and the same number for differentiating process.
-From the distribution of choices this year, there was an even distribution of differentiating content through Abstractness, Complexity, Variety, and the Study of Methods.
-Higher Levels of Thinking, Open-Endedness, Discovery, Evidence of Reasoning, Freedom of Choice, Group Interaction, Pacing, and as the most frequently implemented concepts in differentiating process.
-This year in comparison to last year, was to ensure alignment to the revised NAGC/CEC standards.
-Specifically, candidates indicated comfort in using content knowledge, open-endedness, and higher-level thinking (NAGC/CEC Standard 3:3.1, 3.2, 3.3, 3.4).
+In alignment with the standards, the candidates indicated comfort in using content knowledge, open-endedness, and higher-level thinking (NAGC/CEC Standard 3:3.1, 3.2, 3.3, 3.4).
 Candidates differentiated content and process that was distinguished from the general curriculum that incorporates advanced, conceptually challenging, abstract, in-depth, distinctive, and complex content.
-Candidates engaged students in inquiry-based, problem-based, and projectbased study, study of people and methods, discovery learning, and evidence of reasoning.
+Candidates engaged students in inquiry-based, problem-based, and project-based study, study of people and methods, discovery learning, and evidence of reasoning.
 Candidates provided freedom of choice and varied experiences for their students (NAGC/CEC Standard 5:5.1, 5.2, 5.3, 5.4, 5.5).
-Candidates were provided the opportunity to assess their level of knowledge and skills of differentiation by developing a rubric based on the previous indicated standards.
+Candidates were provided the opportunity to assess their level of knowledge and skills of differentiation by developing a rubric based on NAGC/CEC Standards 3 and 5.
 The candidates in SPED 5890 are certified teachers who have knowledge and skills in teaching but are now gaining knowledge and skills related to students with gifts and talents.
-As beginning gifted educational professionals, the majority of candidates indicated they felt competent or proficient in teaching students with gifts and talents in the knowledge aligned with NAGC/CEC Standard 3 and the same was true for NAGC/CEC Standard 5 except for collaborating with families and other educators in planning and using evidence-based strategies in curricula.
+The candidates continued to share in their reflections about how exciting it was to see the differentiation work from their plans.
+As happened in the previous years, the candidates learn a different manner of teaching for students with gifts and talents through the Content and Process Differentiation Lessons, they became more open in their teaching and provided their students with more open-endedness, variety, freedom of choice, and discovery learning.
+Their students engaged in more inguiry-based, problem-based, and project-based learning than previously.
+Candidates again indicated their excitement related to what their students learned.
+The application of the candidates' discipline-specific content knowledge and skills of differentiation in professional practice was very successful.
+The plan of action was to revise assessments to ensure alignment to revised NAGC/CEC standards.
+As beginning gifted educational professionals, the candidates indicated they felt competent or proficient in teaching students with gifts and talents in the knowledge aligned with NAGC/CEC Standard 3 and the same was true for NAGC/CEC Standard 5 except for collaborating with families and other educators in planning.

 For 524C, in AY 2016-2017, 100% of candidates met target and scored "Proficient" on the rubric.
 At the end of the semester, program faculty evaluated the candidate results to determine student learning in each area.
 In AY 2017-2018, 100% of candidates met target.
 Because the rubric meets CEC and state standards, candidates' artifacts demonstrated student learning and mastery of CEC and content standards.
 Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence of student learning and based on the analysis of the results, faculty will embed basic communication and reading skills in RDG 5020 Early Childhood Primary Reading Instruction.
+In AY 2018-2019, 100% of candidates met target and scored "Proficient" on the rubric